dotnet/android/Documentation/guides/messages/README.md

 These take the form of `XACCC7NNN`, where `CCC` is a 3 character code denoting the MSBuild Task that is throwing the exception, and `NNN` is a 3 digit number indicating the type of the unhandled `Exception`.

+## XA8xxx: Linker Step Errors

++ [XA8000/IL8000](xa8000.md): Could not find an 'AndroidResource' for '{0}'.
+To Fix this issue add the required 'AndroidResource' item to your project.

 **Tasks:**
 * `A2C` - `Aapt2Compile`
 * `A2L` - `Aapt2Link`